 Refunds: Refunds are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided; (b) unexpected prolonged child absence due to family emergency or extended illnesses; (c) withdrawal from regularly scheduled child care programs upon receipt of PCS orders; and (d) withdrawal from a Youth Sport (occurring before midseason of the sport) upon receipt of PCS orders.
-Refunds are NOT authorized for absences of two (2)

-weeks or less; closure due to inclement weather, staff training or special installation circumstances as determined by the Garrison Commander; unused leave/vacation; or withdrawal from SKIESUnlimited Instructional Classes.
-Refunds for child care or participation in a CYS event/program can be requested by submitting a Fort Belvoir CYS Patron Request Form (Enclosure 1).
-Forms can be obtained at any CYS Program or Facility.
-If granted a refund, payment will be reimbursed based on payment type received (i.e. credit care - credit card).
-Only refunds that are authorized as per guidance will be granted.
+Refunds are NOT authorized for absences of two (2) weeks or less; closure due to inclement weather, staff training or special installation circumstances as determined by the Garrison Commander; unused leave/vacation; or withdrawal from SKIES Unlimited Instructional Classes.
+Patron Request Forms for Refunds (Appendix E) are available at Parent Central Services or at your program facility.
+Refunds will only be given with the approval of the Program Director.
+If a refund is requested and the original payment was made by credit card, the refund will be applied to that credit card.
+If payment was made with cash or check and is under \$50, a cash refund is possible if funds are available.
+For a refund over \$50, a request will be sent to the DFMWR Central Accounting Office and dispersed to the address that you specify.